AmirShahzad85/Rusko_Outdoor_Steel_Garden_Bench/README.md

 # Rusko_Outdoor_Steel_Garden_Bench
-Modle and textures all in side the  Rusko .rar folder please check this thanks.
+updated model and textures all in side the  Rusko .rar folder please check this thanks.